Who are the Victims of Human Trafficking?

 - Children become separated from their parents, or families lose their homes during natural disasters; others must flee advancing military forces.
 Desperation hits these people suddenly, tossing them into a daily struggle for survival.

-- Children growing up in orphanages reach the maximum age (often 16 or 18 years), at which time they are turned out with little or no assistance to help them survive the transition.
+- Children who grow up in orphanages reach the maximum age (often 16 or 18 years), at which time they are turned out with little or no assistance to help them survive the transition.
 Many of these “orphans” have few marketable skills, and are ill-prepared to live on their own.
 (Side note: The word orphans is in quotes because the majority of children living in orphanages in the developing world are “poverty orphans.”
-This means one or both parents are living but they committed their child to the institution because they considered themselves too poor to care for them, or were offered incentives such as money and/or the promise of their child receiving a good education.
+This means one or both parents are living but they gave up their child to the institution because they considered themselves too poor to care for them, or were offered incentives such as money and/or the promise of their child receiving a good education.
 Incentives help orphanage directors bring in more children, which in turn increases sponsorship funds flowing from Western organizations, most of them faith-based.
 There’s no sugar-coating the truth: this is a form of child trafficking.
 Many do not want to acknowledge this fact, especially those who have built charitable organizations around sponsorships and leading Westerners on feel-good tours to orphanages.
-It is a more subtle form of trafficking that enables involved parties to convince themselves it’s for the good of the child.
-Research, however, has conclusively shown that institutionalization causes long-term damage to children, and makes them at high risk of exploitation, abuse or trafficking.)
+It is a “soft” form of trafficking that enables those involved [directors, helpers, supporters and visitors] to convince themselves it’s for the good of the child.
+Research, however, has conclusively shown that institutionalization causes long-term damage to children, and makes them at high risk of exploitation, abuse and trafficking.)

 - Young people in developing nations now have access to a vast world of entertainment for the first time via cheap smart phones, and they are not prepared to deal with the onslaught of materialism, perversion, hyper-sexuality, and adrenalin-inducing content at their fingertips.
 It shocks, confuses, and breaks down cultural barriers of modesty.
 For some, this can produce a perception of desperation similar to that of an addict, making some youth willing to do anything to acquire the fantasy world presented in the media—or at least the device that gives them access.
 (Case in point: one Asian teen was reported to have sold a kidney so he could purchase an iPhone.)